Disney Sora Partnership: 5 Essential Things You Need to Know About the $1B Deal

 The Disney Sora partnership is a signal flare.
 The biggest entertainment company in the world is saying, publicly, that AI video generation is legitimate enough to invest a billion dollars in.

 A year ago, studios were threatening lawsuits against AI companies.
 Now they’re writing checks.
 That shift happened fast, and it tells you everything about where the industry thinks this is going.
-For context on the legal battles still happening, check out our coverage of the New York Times vs Perplexity lawsuit.
+The legal battles are still playing out though.
+Our coverage of the New York Times vs Perplexity lawsuit breaks down what’s at stake.

 Common Questions About the Disney Sora Partnership